NorbertRuff/trashBot/README.md

 commands:
 - /help - show this message
 - /add - add a new trash video
-- /surprise - It will get a random trash video for you **IN PROGRESS**
+- /surprise - It will get a random trash video and posts it in the channel
 - /list - list all trash videos
 - /delete - delete a trash video by id **IN PROGRESS**
 - /rate - rate a trash video by id **IN PROGRESS**